 Part I—The Psychohistorians

-The book begins with an excerpt from an Encyclopedia Galactica entry on Hari Seldon, the mathematician who revolutionized the field of Psychohistory (“that branch of mathematics which deals with the reactions of human conglomerates to fixed social and economic stimuli”).
+The first book begins with an excerpt from an Encyclopedia Galactica entry on Hari Seldon, the mathematician who revolutionized the field of Psychohistory (“that branch of mathematics which deals with the reactions of human conglomerates to fixed social and economic stimuli”).
 The entry mentions that he died one year after the inception of the new “Foundational Era,” which came after the “Galactic Era.”
 His biography was written by Gaal Dornick.
 In Part 1 we follow Gaal’s journey to Trantor, the seat of the Imperial Government of the Galactic Empire, to come work for Hari Seldon.
 Gaal is followed to his hotel and then to the observation deck he goes to to see more of Trantor, where his pursuer informs him that Hari Seldon predicts disasters.
 Hari Seldon then appears unexpectedly in Gaal’s room and tells him that he’s calculated a high probability that Trantor will become completely destroyed within three centuries:

 “As Trantor becomes more specialized, it becomes more vulnerable, less able to defend itself.
 Further, as it becomes more and more the administrative center of Empire, it becomes a greater prize.
 As the Imperial succession becomes more and more uncertain, and the feuds among the great families more rampant, social responsibility disappears.”